assert-rs/assert_cli/README.md

 }
 ```

-this will show a nice, colorful diff in your terminal, like this:
+... which has the benefit to show a nice, colorful diff in your terminal,
+like this:

 ```diff
 -1337
 +92
 ```

+More detailed information is available in the [documentation]. :-)

 ## License